Janamejay-Sharma/llm-quantization/README.md

 Quantization is a technique used to reduce the size and computational requirements of deep learning models by representing weights and activations with lower precision.
 For instance, instead of using 32-bit floating-point numbers, a model can use 8-bit or even 4-bit representations.

 #### Benefits of Quantization
-- **Smaller Model Size:** Reduces storage and memory requirements.
+- **Smaller Model Size:** Reduces storage and memory requirements making deployment feasible on edge devices.
-- **Faster Inference:** Speeds up computations by using lower precision operations.
+- **Faster Inference:** Speeds up computations by using lower precision operations, although there is a quantization-associated overhead.
-- **Energy Efficiency:** Lowers power consumption, making deployment feasible on edge devices.

 Quantization allowed us to deploy the **Mistral-7B** (a 15 GB, 7 billion parameter model) on consumer-grade GPUs with limited VRAM, such as the NVIDIA RTX 2060 (6 GB).